 The TOE must provide means to store IC Identification and Pre-Personalization Data in its nonvolatile memory.
 The IC Identification Data must provide a unique identification of the IC during Phase 2 "Manufacturing" and Phase 3 "Personalization of the MRTD".
 The storage of the Pre- Personalization data includes writing of the Personalization Agent Key(s).
-In Phase 4 "Operational Use" the TOE shall identify itself only to a successful authenticated Basic Inspection System or Personalization Agent.
+The storage of the Prepersonalization data includes writing of the Personalization Agent Key(s).